 In addition, the following second level domain names are reserved.

-We will therefore use server1.example.com. for our Fully Qualified Domain Name (FQDN)
+example.com example.net example.org… We will therefore use ns01.example.com. for our Fully Qualified Domain Name (FQDN)

-A name server is a computer designated to translate domain names into IP addresses.
+Name Server: A name server is a computer designated to translate domain names into IP addresses.
 These servers do most of the work in the DNS system.
-Since the total number of domain translations is too much for any one server, each server may redirect request to other name servers or delegate responsibility for a subset of subdomains they are responsible for.
 Name servers can be “authoritative”, meaning that they give answers to queries about domains under their control.
 Otherwise, they may point to other servers, or serve cached copies of other name servers’ data.

 When you type a URL in the address bar of your browser, your computer first looks to see if it can find out locally where the resource is located.
 It checks the “hosts” file on the computer and a few other locations.
 It then sends the request to the resolving name server and waits back to receive the IP address of the resource.
 The resolving name server then checks its cache for the answer.
 If it doesn’t find it, it goes through the steps outlined above.